-In embedded systems, low power consumption and/or low cost requirements encourage the adoption of slow memory devices, so that designers often turn to on-chip cache memories to provide both high processing power and large slow main memory.
-The designer can select the right cache configuration by considering the specific behavior of the program running on the embedded system, and thus optimizing the overall system specification to meet both low power and performance requirements.
-Tuning such a system, and in particular its cache memory, it's a difficult task.
-With a minimum of guesswork, the designer must answer a number of basic questions: i) given a system and an application, is it necessary to add a cache memory to obtain the requested performance? ii) if so, which is the optimal cache configuration? iii) given a specific on-chip cache, which is the cheapest main memory satisfying the performance requirements of the application?
+Also, due to the conflicting requirements, a trade-off has to be chosen.
+For example, low power consumption and low cost requirements suggest the adoption of slow memory devices, so that designers often turn to on-chip cache memories to both provide high processing power and allow using large slow main memory.
+In this case, typical question to be answered are: i) given a system and an application, is it necessary to add a cache memory to obtain the desired performance? ii) if so, which is the optimal cache configuration? iii) given a specific on-chip cache, which is the cheapest main memory satisfying the performance requirements of the application?
 Without an accurate tool for system configuration and simulation, reliable answers are hard to come by.

-All the reasons just exposed stimulated us to develop a new tool which could combine the different needs of students.
-A relative easiness is guaranteed concerning the practical use of the package, so that the student, when switching from one phase to another, does not need to get familiar with a different - possibly much more complex - tool.
+All these reasons motivated us to develop a new tool which could combine the different needs of student and the actual designer.
+A relative easiness is guaranteed concerning the practical use of the environment, so that the student, when switching from one phase to another, does not need to get familiar with a different - possibly much more complex - tool.

-As a mere didactic environment, Csim offers a wide range of opportunities to the student for investigating the structure and the behavior of a cache memory, starting from the basic concepts and definitions [9], up to a relatively complex level of depth.
+As a mere didactic environment, Csim2 offers a wide range of opportunities for investigating the system performance and system structure up to a relatively complex level of depth.
 The concept of program locality is particularly emphasized, since it is one of the critical issues in this branch of computer architecture.
-To this purpose, Csim provides an advanced program-locality analysis and a close evaluation of all the quantities which affect the execution time.
+To this purpose, Csim2 provides an advanced program-locality analysis and a close evaluation of all the quantities which affect the execution time.
 The student is actively involved in making authentic choices that affect the target system, such as changing the parameters of a simulation and analyzing the immediate response of that system to the user actions; otherwise, elaborate graphics and simulations may result not effective.

-As a design tool, the package allows the user: i) to project his own embedded application within a proper software development environment, and ii) to carry out the performance evaluation, in order to choose the system and cache configuration which can guarantee the best performance for the target application.
-The designer can perform a parametric simulation to evaluate system performance while varying the timing and architecture features of each component of the system.
-The final results, shown by means of easy-to-read graphs, help him to find rather quickly an acceptable tradeoff solution.
+As a design tool, the package allows the user: i) to project his own embedded application within a proper software development environment; ii) to explore different strategies for the memory hierarchy, including different level of caching, split caches, write-buffering, by means of a graphical design tool; iii) to carry out the performance evaluation, in order to choose the system configuration which can guarantee the best performance for the target application.

+For a further parameter space exploration the designer can perform a parametric simulation to evaluate system performance while varying the timing and architecture features of each component of the system.
+The final results, shown by means of easy-to-read graphs, help him to find rather quickly an acceptable trade-off solution.
+Thus, focusing on these simple crucial steps of the system design, we foster the student attitude to select appropriate memory hierarchy and tune the influencing parameters of the architecture.